Hevanafa/Hevanafa/README.md

 I'm interested in learning computer science & exploring algorithms.

+Currently I'm learning Rust and would love to learn more about web dev stacks.

 I work as a full-time frontend web developer in real life.

 I usually spend time in CodinGame when I'm free.

+Visit my tutorials website: https://hevanafaslime.com

 # Personal Projects

 ## 2022

+- Word Unscrambler

+A letter unscrambler for word games like Spellspire, Alphabear, Scrabble, Word Battle (Android) and general word games that use scrambled letters to make a word.

 - Basic Thai IME